agambohra/Zoho_assignment/README.md

 2.login page

 ![login page](https://user-images.githubusercontent.com/85573630/158072178-978266be-d20d-4bb1-b5f2-8ab749976d94.jpeg)

 3.contact_info page

 ![contact_form page](https://user-images.githubusercontent.com/85573630/158072196-3713df75-d9c6-4f56-a873-c9051b1019f5.jpeg)

-how to install and run:--
+how to install and run:-

 A few resources to get you started if this is your first Flutter project: